Support The Crespogram

 Which brings us back to the issue at hand: The city's Code Enforcement Department's attempt to play cute with the code enforcement documents related to the 5 Code Violations served on Commissioner Joe Carollo.

-On June 25th, I wrote a story that detailed my June 10th request for the file on the Code Enforcement Violations against Commissioner Carollo's property, the refusal of Adele Valencia to provide me any documents, and providing copes from the file of the Code Violations logged against Alex Diaz de la Portilla as examples of the documents that should been been available and should have been provided to me, which in turn supported my belief that Adele Valencia was purposely withholding the documents that I had requested.
+, I wrote a story that detailed my June 10th request for the file on the Code Enforcement Violations against Commissioner Carollo's property, the refusal of Adele Valencia to provide me any documents, and providing copes from the file of the Code Violations logged against Alex Diaz de la Portilla as examples of the documents that should been been available and should have been provided to me, which in turn supported my belief that Adele Valencia was purposely withholding the documents that I had requested.

 Several hours after I posted that story I received a notice informing me that several documents related to Carollo's house had been posted on NextRequest.